AitZegagh/two-stage-cmos-opamp/README.md

 ## Comments

-A few things stand out from the results:

-- The op-amp reaches the target of **more than 60 dB gain**.
+- The op-amp reaches the target of more than 60 dB gain.
-- The large-signal response is fast, with rise/fall rates around **20–23 V/µs**.
+- The large-signal response is fast, with rise/fall rates around 20–23 V/µs.
-- The power consumption is relatively high for a small op-amp because the design uses a **1 mA ideal tail current source** and simple Level-1 models.
+- The power consumption is relatively high for a small op-amp because the design uses a 1 mA ideal tail current source and simple Level-1 models.
-- This project is mainly a **learning / transistor-level design exercise**, not a final silicon-ready design.
+- This project is mainly a learning / transistor-level design exercise.

-## Files

-This repository includes the README and screenshots used as evidence for the measured results.
-The final LTspice schematic (`.asc`) can be added in the project root.